• Home

 Picture

 Counterfeiting and piracy occur across multiple industry sectors and can extend to other and similar problems.
 For example, unbranded petroleum products and substandard pharmaceuticals may be considered fakes, but may not necessarily encompass an intellectual property (IP) infringement.
-Examples of digital illicit trade common to facilitating piracy of copyright works and live events—though storage, download and streaming—include cybercrimes and money-laundering in the financial system.
+Digital illicit trade, such as cybercrimes and money laundering, also facilitates piracy.
+These activities distort competition, impacting local and international brands.
+Businesses face various costs, including loss of market share, supply chain monitoring, regulatory compliance, consumer safety liability, reputational risks, and increased security and insurance expenses.

 Buy Safe America Coalition

-TRACIT has joined the Buy Safe America coalition, a diverse group of responsible retailers, consumer groups, manufacturers, intellectual property advocates and law enforcement officials who support efforts at all levels of government to protect consumers and communities from the sale of counterfeit and stolen goods.
-The coalition supports legislation that requires online marketplaces to collect and verify basic information of third parties who sell products on their platforms.
+TRACIT is part of the Buy Safe America coalition, a diverse group of responsible retailers, consumer groups, manufacturers, intellectual property advocates and law enforcement officials who support efforts at all levels of government to protect consumers and communities from the sale of counterfeit and stolen goods.
+The coalition supports federal and state enforcement of new law that requires online marketplaces to collect and verify basic information of third parties who sell products on their platforms.
 Visit the Coalition here.

 Picture